K-Coll/Milestone-Project-1/README.md

 ![Lighthouse Testing - after]()

 ### Full Testing
-  The website was tested and functioned / performed well on Chrome, Safari and Edge.
+  The website was tested and functioned / performed well on Chrome, Edge and Safari.

   Full testing was carried out on the following devices: